Velocidex/Training/modules/hunting/hunting.md

 ## Exercise: Post processing a large hunt

-* For this exercise collect all scheduled tasks from all systems.
+* For this exercise collect all services from all systems.

+* Start the pool client with 100 clients

+* Run a hunt on the clean system

 ---